 In many parts of Africa, peanuts are usually known as groundnuts because the nut pods grow underground.
-Peanuts play an important nutritional role in many parts of Africa, since they have good fats and contain 7 grams of protein which helps combat child malnutrition.
+Peanuts play an important nutritional role in many parts of Africa since they have good fats and contain 7 grams of protein which helps combat child malnutrition.
 They grow well in semi-arid regions and are a staple food as well as a revenue source for farmers.
 Although native to South America, the Portuguese introduced peanuts into their African enclaves, where they quickly spread throughout tropical Africa.

-According to National Restaurant Association in Washington D.C., “African flavors are the hottest new cuisine to be explored by chefs around the country”.
-African cuisine is acquiring popularity in the US by becoming a part of everyday American cuisine and is proving to be quite the crowd pleaser.
+According to the National Restaurant Association in Washington D.C., “African flavors are the hottest new cuisine to be explored by chefs around the country”.
+African cuisine is acquiring popularity in the US by becoming a part of everyday American cuisine and is proving to be quite the crowd-pleaser.
 It can be classified into areas like Northern, Southern, Central, Eastern and Western Africa.
 North African and West African cuisines are the most popular in the United States currently.
 The history along with the different cultural interactions of these regions play a vital role in their cuisine and recipes.
 Most of the dishes that use peanuts and peanut butter as an ingredient include soups, stews and sauces.

 In West Africa, peanuts are used in authentic soups, stew or marinades whereas peanut butter is used as a thickener in many dishes.
 Peanut oil is also popular along with palm and coconut oils.
 West Africans love hot spices and peanuts in their food!
 On the other hand, in North Africa peanuts are mainly used in marinades and rubs to add flavor.